Our favourite dentistry gadget of all time, The Dental Button, sadly appears to have gone out of production. Here are some alternatives:

 Tip: Button clickers come in a range of colours.
 Red and orange are best avoided, as they may look too much like a panic button!
 At just over £1, this must be the cheapest dentistry gadget out there, so get yours while stocks last.

-Kit Calm consists of a wireless receiver, which can be attached to the dental unit, that emits a light and sound signal when the patient presses a remote control button.
+Kit Calm consists of a wireless receiver that emits a light and sound signal when the patient presses a remote control button.
 It comes with a green kiddie button which emits a cricket sound that can be incorporated into gameplay, and a white adult button, which sounds like an email or mobile phone notification.

 When you give the remote control to the person, you give them a feeling of control and empowerment which can be very calming.